ishandvd/Part-II-Notes/Quantum/Algorithms.md

 (\ket{000} - \ket{111}))
 \end{align}
 $$
 In this case, the first and fourth lines represent the physical bits which encode the first logical qubit.
-We assume the first physical bit of these three gets an error, and its two ancilla qubits (the two other physical qubits)
+We assume the first physical bit of these three have an error, and its two ancilla qubits (the two other physical qubits) don't have an error.
+So, only the first of each triplet in the first and fourth line is changed.